mainmatter/trash-in-treasure-out/text.md

 less error-prone.
 And it's great for security as well.
 It's where coding meets art, really.

-In this article, I'd like to give four pieces of advice:
+In this article, I'd like to give three main pieces of advice:
 1. Encode the semantics/states of your application in the type system and your API.
 2. Ensure input gets parsed into rigid structs before acceptance.
 3. Ensure output gets encoded in the correct format and doesn’t leak (sensitive) information.
-4. Ensure invalid state transitions are rejected at compile time.

 ## Ticket to heaven
 We'll need a case to show how all this works, and since Mainmatter loves the